chingu-voyage6/Geckos-Team-27/README.md

 # YouTube Clone | Geckos-Team-27

 A clone of the most popular video-sharing website.
+Live version can ne accessed here: [https://youtube-clone-site.herokuapp.com](https://youtube-clone-site.herokuapp.com)

 ## Our MVP

  Feature/Goal | Status
 --------------|---------
- Call Youtube's API | In progress
+ Call Youtube's API | Finished
- Users can search for videos | In progress
+ Users can search for videos | Finished
- Users can view requested video search query | In progress Users can sort the search query by speified parameters | In progress Users can choose from similar videos list to the one being watched | In progress
+ Users can view requested video search query | Finished Users can sort the search query by speified parameters | Finished Users can choose from similar videos list to the one being watched | Finished

 ## Future Features